harshabonthu-ts/Interview-ts/README.md

 The loads.json file has the mock data that you'll be using to perform the GETs and POST.

-Testing of endpoints can be done through built the in Swagger UI.
+Testing of endpoints can be done through the built-in Swagger UI.

 Please ask any questions as they arise.